SolutionGuidance/psm/CONTRIBUTING.md

 generated from the materials in the repository using commonly-available tools, please do not put it in the repository without raising it for discussion.

+## Thank you!

+The PSM will make providers', administrators', agents', and other people's lives easier.
+We're glad to have your help getting there faster.